On this page:

 Regardless of the method in which stipend payments are issued, disbursement will be contingent upon the Graduate Fellow meeting minimum enrollment requirements for the graduate fellowship.
 At a minimum, Graduate Fellows must be enrolled for a minimum of 9 credits each term of their appointment period during the academic year (12 credits if receiving tuition support funding from the Graduate School’s tuition support funding), and a minimum of 3 credits during the summer session to justify continuation of stipend payments.

-Oregon State does not withhold taxes from fellowship stipend payments made to US citizens and resident aliens.
+Oregon State does not withhold taxes from fellowship stipend payments made to US citizens and US permanent residents.
 However, these stipend payments are subject to 1099 and/or 1098T reporting as they are income to the recipient.
-Therefore, graduate fellows who are US citizens and resident aliens are responsible for paying all income taxes that may become due as a consequence of receiving graduate fellowship stipend payments.
+Therefore, graduate fellows who are US citizens and US permanent residents are responsible for paying all income taxes that may become due as a consequence of receiving graduate fellowship stipend payments.

-To ensure compliance with IRS tax withholding requirements, OSU must withhold tax on any taxable fellowship stipend disbursed to nonresident aliens, unless there is a treaty exemption in place.
+To ensure compliance with IRS tax withholding requirements, OSU must withhold tax on any taxable fellowship stipend disbursed to noncitizens, unless there is a treaty exemption in place.

 Please contact the Office of Business Affairs with any questions about OSU tax reporting for fellowship payments.